 Proposal’s purpose

 Most companies are usually unaware that they have a problem if such problems are not brought to their attention.
-Explaining the reason for writing the letter clearly and concisely can help them understand why they need your expertise to help them improve their chances of success.
-Make sure to identify the issue that you want to solve and provide a detailed explanation of how you will solve such issues.
+Explaining the reason for writing the letter clearly and concisely can help them understand why they need your expertise to improve their chances of success.
+Make sure to identify the issue that you want to solve and provide a detailed explanation of how you will solve it.

 Company needs